Role profiles

 References required (Full only)

 Although you can request any number of references, you may choose to clear a volunteer with a lower number of references received.
 For example, you may request applicants provide two referees, however, as soon as you receive one successful reference, you may clear the applicant to proceed to the next stage.
-This number must not be greater than the number of references requested.
+This can speed up the recruitment process significantly.
+Of course, the number required cannot be higher than the number requested.

 Vetting disclosure type (Full only)

-If the role requires vetting, please select from one of the following vetting types:
+If the role requires vetting, please select from one of the vetting types.
+These options are managed at the organisational level through the Settings.

-You can set up optional compliance modules for your volunteers to complete and also indicate any risk activities you have identified.
+You can set up optional compliance modules for your volunteers to complete and also indicate any risk activities you have identified to generate the role risk assessment.

 Select the induction modules that you require your volunteers to complete once they have been recruited.
 As you click on the field, a list of available modules will be shown to you.
 You can click on them to add them to the role.